dr-richard-barker/Settlers_of_Mars_3D_LLM/ChatBot_priming_for_DnD_game/Detailed_space_wizard_game_max_detail.md

 > Alien defence system: Aliens could represent the other life forms that exist on Mars.
 They could be friendly or hostile, and they could pose a threat to the colonists.

 ---
-## The Dungeon master / Space Wizard: Here are some potential challenges that the team might face:
+## The Dungeon Master / Space Wizard: Here are some potential challenges that the team might face:

 > Technical problems: The spacecraft could malfunction, or the colonists could be exposed to radiation.
 >